Rehabilitation Sciences Main Menu

 The following documents are required for admission to the Master of Science program in communication sciences and disorders:

-- Armstrong Atlantic State University graduate school application
+- Armstrong State University online Graduate Admissions Application

-- College transcripts (Official, hard copies of transcripts in sealed envelopes should be included in the packet)
+- College transcripts (Official, hard copies of transcripts in sealed envelopes should be sent directly to Office of Graduate Admissions)

 - At least two of the three forms should be completed by professors with knowledge of the applicant's academic performance and professionalism.
 Professors in communication sciences and disorders are preferred.